Xtigyro/kindadm/README.md

 The `setup.sh` can be used either like a true Shell script, or the commands which are part of it can be executed one by one.
 It depends on your preference.

+It can be run multiple times.
+Changes are done only if needed.

-`setup.sh` downloads and installs the following software:
+By default `setup.sh` downloads and installs Docker Runtime OS package and the following binaries in self-contained `.cache` dir:

-1. Linux Docker container runtime (`docker.io` or `docker-ce` pkg depending on your OS).
+1. Linux Docker Container Runtime (`docker.io` or `docker-ce` OS pkg).
 2. `kubectl` binary.
 3. `helm` binary.
 4. Helm plugins: `helm-diff`.
 5. `helmfile` binary.
 6. `kind` binary.

-It can be run multiple times.
-Changes are done only if needed.
+With `--sys_wide` flag the aforementioned binaries will be installed system-wide (in `/usr/local/bin` dir).

 ## Credits